 medications or mineral supplements that contain calcium or vitamin D.

-This list is not complete and many other drugs can interact with Rayaldee.
+This list is not complete and many other drugs may affect Rayaldee.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible drug interactions are listed here.